 This is everything that’s left over after the Insurance Adjustments and Insurance Payments have been taken out of the Billed Charges.
 It is the bottom-line amount that the hospital is saying you owe.
 If you have insurance, this can be a copay or deductible amount.

 This formula to arrive at this amount is Balance = Billed Charges – Insurance Adjustments – Insurance Payment.
-If the above equation doesn’t work with the numbers that the hospital presented on your bill, something may be off.
+If this equation doesn’t work with the numbers that the hospital presented on your bill, this is your clue that something may be off.

 Here’s the formula that your hospital bill should follow: